Estuary

 An important detail here is that BigQuery charges queries by the amount of data processed rather than the amount of time the compute engine is running.
 This makes it much easier to manage your bill size compared to other data warehouses that charge by the minute of active warehouse time.

-What Can You Migrate To BigQuery From MySQL?
+What Data Can You Migrate to BigQuery from MySQL?

 MySQL has retained its spot as the most popular open-source relational database management system (RDBMS) since the 1980s and is currently used by companies of all sizes.